softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 - [Getting Started](getting-started.md)
 - [Starter Code](starter-code)

 For the final part of the Chess Project, you will implement gameplay.
 Gameplay will use WebSocket to communicate between client and server (instead of Web APIs).
-When a user joins or observes a game, their client should establish a WebSocket connection with the server.
+When a user begins playing or observes a game, their client should establish a WebSocket connection with the server.
 The WebSocket connection exchanges messages between client and server (and vice versa).
 Figure 1 shows a recommended design for the chess client.

 ![client design](client-design.png)